MaxwellZen/2620-replication/README.md

     - params: N/A
     - response: "polo"
     - if non-leader receives marco: become leader
+- "heart": check if a child server is slive
+    - params: N/A
+    - response: N/A

 Finally, if the lead server crashes and the children must decide who the new leader is, I created a pretty primitive scheme of just picking the server with the minimum value of (host, port).